 The production program contributes examples of living theatre to the mid-Missouri community.
-The Rhynsburger Theatre, the Corner Playhouse, and our outreach programs thus serve as laboratories for ongoing examination of theatre in society, responsive to social issues.
+The Rhynsburger Theatre, Studio 4, and our outreach programs thus serve as laboratories for ongoing examination of theatre in society, responsive to social issues.
 Our several perceptions and attitudes mirror the diversity of life and the theatre.
 We employ a spectrum of techniques to arrive at theatrical expressions of the human condition.

 Our mission as scholars, artists, and teachers is to prepare our students for economic participation in society, harmonious coexistence with their fellow beings, the appreciation of their own lives, and the comprehension of human existence.